 Making Meaningful Life-Career Choices

 Young adults who have taken a gap year after high school often credit their time of self-discovery as a main contributor toward their happiness and success.
 Deciding on a college or career path may not come easy for young adults.
-By participating in a program like the Career Development Center at Yellowbrick, young adults get in touch with their inner ambitions, drives, and purposes with the support of a team, dedicated to personal growth.
+By participating in a program like the Core Competence Center at Yellowbrick, young adults get in touch with their inner ambitions, drives, and purposes with the support of a team, dedicated to personal growth.
 Educational and career exploration paired with a comprehensive assessment of the individual helps young adults envision future goals as they take a gap year after high school.
 Young adults, devoted to self-awareness while engaging in gap year programs, uncover personal strengths and interests.
 Ultimately, a productive gap year inspires meaningful life-career choices.